sefffal/Octofitter.jl/docs/src/index.md

 Welcome to the documentation page for Octofitter.jl.
 This page includes tutorial and an API reference for using this package.

 Octofitter is a Julia package for performing Bayesian inference against a wide variety of exoplanet / binary star data.
+You can also use Octofitter from Python using the [Python guide](@ref python).

 The package provides a simple but powerful modelling language which is used to generate efficient, differentiable code.
 You can then plug it into a variety of samplers.